PreXident/Replayer/README.txt

 #Planned features#
 ##################

+- cultural map mode
+- selectable provinces
 - fast forward replay to any given date, not only end date
+- nation focus to display only selected state and its PU
 - monarchs, wars, ...
+- back rewind

 ############
 #Change log#
 ############

+0.7
+F5 for refresh
+Controls rearranged
+Buttons +/- removed
+Resizable log
+Zooming with mousewheel, centring map if too small and better zooming in general

 0.6
 Added province religion map mode